-Monitor Virtual Memory Usage
+Monitor Virtual Memory Usage (1 to 3072)

 Specify the threshold for the usage of the virtual memory used by the target Java VM.
-When the target Java VM consists of 64-bit processes, uncheck this check box.
+JVM monitor resources do not support the monitoring of virtual memory usage when target Java VM consists of 64-bit processes.
+Therefore, when the target Java VM consists of 64-bit processes, uncheck this check box.

 Default: 2048[MB]